alexandor91/se3-equi-graph-registration/README.md

 ## Environment Setup
 The code is tested on **pyg (Pytorch-Geometric)** **2.4.0**, **python 3.8**, **Pytorch 2.0.0**, **cuda11.8**, **GPU RAM** at least 8GB with batch size 1 on **GTX 2080** above.
-Noted, my current code implementation with batch size one only consumes less than **0.5GB** RAM on GPU!!! and the batch size by default is set to one, other than one  may result in some training error, I will fix the batch size bug soon, please stay tuned, and batch size one can be enough for the current training as data size is not that big.
+Noted, my current code implementation with batch size one only consumes less than **0.9GB** RAM for 2048 points on GPU!!! and the batch size by default is set to one, other than one  may result in some training error, I will fix the batch size bug soon, please stay tuned, and batch size one can be enough for the current training as data size is not that big.
 The code can be ported onto edge device easily to support mobile applications.

 To set up the environment for this project, we use Conda.
 Follow these steps: